Charter's Time Warner Cable bid faces $2 billion regulatory question

-WASHINGTON Time Warner Cable, entering into talks to be acquired by Charter Communications Inc just a month after regulators killed a proposed takeover by Comcast Corp's, was determined not to get burned a second time.
+WASHINGTON Time Warner Cable TWC.N, entering into talks to be acquired by Charter Communications Inc (CHTR.O) just a month after regulators killed a proposed takeover by Comcast Corp's (CMCSA.O), was determined not to get burned a second time.

 It won such an insurance policy on Tuesday, when Charter included as part of its $56 billion takeover agreement a pledge to pay Time Warner Cable a $2 billion breakup fee if the deal goes south.
 Comcast, by contrast, had made no such pledge and was able to walk away scot-free when its bid collapsed.